 Now that you know the difference between a deck vs. patio, let’s dive into how to choose between the two.
 There are a number of factors to consider when deciding which option best fits your family’s needs.

-This is probably one of the first things that comes to mind when you think about adding a deck or patio to your home — which option is more affordable?
+This is probably one of the first things that comes to mind when you think about adding a deck or patio to your home — which option is the cheaper of the two?

 It’s no secret that each company will charge a slightly different price, so it pays to shop around and get multiple quotes before you build.

-Generally speaking, patios are more affordable.
-They require less construction (there are no foundational or structural supports added with patios) and fewer materials to complete.
+Generally speaking, patios are the cheaper option.
+This is due to less construction needing to be completed (there are no foundational or structural supports added with patios) and fewer materials needing to be used.

 Both structures are an investment that you’ll be able to enjoy for years to come, so be sure to weigh all of the pros and cons, not just price!

-One aspect of construction that can heavily affect the overall cost of your project is your yard and whether any changes need to be made to it before your build can begin.
+One aspect of construction that can heavily affect the overall cost of your project is your yard and whether any changes need to be made before your build can begin.

 If you have a level or near-level block of land, you have the luxury of choosing between a deck vs. patio with minimal issues either way.